Laura / She / Her

 2021

-L. Cortés-Rico and T. Pérez-Bustos «Objeciones textiles: Interferencias y activismo textil-digital», Cadernos Pagú, 59, 1–34. http://dx.doi.org/10.1590/18094449202000590007
+L. Cortés-Rico & T. Pérez-Bustos «Objeciones textiles: Interferencias y activismo textil-digital», Cadernos Pagú, 59, 1–34. http://dx.doi.org/10.1590/18094449202000590007

 2019

-L. Cortés-Rico and G. Piedrahita-Solórzano, «Interacciones basadas en gestos: revisión crítica», in TecnoLógicas, vol. 22, pp. 119-132, dic.
+L. Cortés-Rico & G. Piedrahita-Solórzano, «Interacciones basadas en gestos: revisión crítica», in TecnoLógicas, vol. 22, pp. 119-132, dic.
 2019, doi: 10.22430/22565337.1512.

 2015

-R. A. González Rivera, L. Cortés-Rico, T. Pérez-Bustos, and M. Franco-Avellaneda, «Embroidering engineering: a case of embodied learning and design of a tangible user interface», in Engineering Studies, vol. 8, n.º 1, pp. 48-65, ene.
+R. A. González Rivera, L. Cortés-Rico, T. Pérez-Bustos, & M. Franco-Avellaneda, «Embroidering engineering: a case of embodied learning and design of a tangible user interface», in Engineering Studies, vol. 8, n.º 1, pp. 48-65, ene.
 2016, doi: 10.1080/19378629.2016.1170839.

 Magazine Articles